Knottedness is in NP, modulo GRH

 Hempel \cite{Hempel:residual} showed that the fundamental group of any compact 3-manifold with geometric pieces (which is now known to be all compact 3-manifolds) is residually finite.
 Broaddus \cite{Broaddus:noncyclic} refined Hempel's construction with a similar purpose to ours.

-In 2002, Agol \cite{Agol:talk} announced an algorithm in $\NP$, based on normal surface theory and sutured manifolds, to test a lower bound for the genus of a knot are in $\NP$.
+In 2002, Agol \cite{Agol:talk} announced an algorithm in $\NP$, based on normal surface theory and sutured manifolds, to test a lower bound for the genus of a knot.
 This would imply that knottedness is in $\NP$, since the unknot is the only knot of genus 0.
 As of this writing, the full argument has not been published, but other experts in 3-manifold topology believe it \cite{Lackenby:personal}.
 Still, our algorithm here is completely different and it can be expected to have different further applications.

 In 2005, Hara, Tani, and Yamamoto \cite{HTY:unknotting} claimed that unknottedness is in $\AM \cap \coAM$.
 They have since retracted this result \cite{Hara:personal}.
 In 2011, Musick \cite{Musick:trivial} claimed that unknottedness is in $\P$.
-As of this writing, the author does not know the status of this result.
+He has since replaced his arXiv preprint with a withdrawal notice.

 \acknowledgments